-- Between 12 noon and 11pm on Thursday 3rd August - Between 6am and 7.30 am on Friday 4th August - After 11pm on Thursday and before 6am on Friday by prior arrangement only please phone 01823 413368 or 07707 451466 in advance.
+- Between 12 noon and 11pm on Thursday 2nd August - Between 6am and 7.30 am on Friday 3rd August - After 11pm on Thursday and before 6am on Friday by prior arrangement only please phone 01823 413368 or 07707 451466 in advance.

-All exhibits must be staged and exhibitors must leave the marquee by 7.30am on Friday 4th August.
+All exhibits must be staged and exhibitors must leave the marquee by 7.30am on Friday 3rd August.
 Judging will commence soon afterwards.

-Exhibitor's Name (capitals please) Address Telephone number (including dialing code) Young people: age at 1st August 2017 (if 17 years or under) years If you would like to be added to our email mailing list to receive Flower Show by email, then please include your email address below w news My email address Please tick the appropriate b ox below I am a fully paid up individual member of Taunton Flower Show or I am aged under 17.
+Exhibitor's Name (capitals please) Address Telephone number (including dialing code) Young people: age at 1st August 2018 (if 17 years or under) ye ars If you would like to be added to our email mailing list to receive Flower Show by email, then please include your email address below. v news My email address Please tick the appropriate be ox below I am a fully paid up individual member of Taunton Flower Show or I am aged under 17.
 Entries in all classes is FREE.
 I am NOT a member of Taunton Flower Show.
 I enclose a cheque or cash for £ to cover my entry fees.
 If my fees are £10 or more I will receive a free all day ticket to the show.
 If my entry fees are less than £10 I will receive a free late entry ticket.
 This is a group or club entry.
 We enclose a cheque or cash for £ to cover entry fees.
 If the fees are £10 or more we will receive one free all day ticket to the show.
 If entry fees are less than £10 we will receive one free late entry ticket.
 I have listed my entries overleaf.
-I declare that these comply with the Taunton Flower Show Regulations, 2017.
-Signed If you wish to have receipt of your entry form acknowledged, please include a SAE or your email address here.
-ENTRIES CLOSE 5PM ON MONDAY 31 JULY 2017
+I declare that these comply with the Ta Flower Show Regulations, 2018. unton Signed fee.
+If you wish to have receipt of your entry form acknowledged, please inc lude a ENTRIES CLOSE 5PM ON MONDAY 30 JULY 20 18

-Entry forms must by sent or delivered by hand to reach one of the following by 5pm on Monday 31 July 2017:
+Entry forms must by sent or delivered by hand to reach one of the following by 5pm on Monday 30 July 2018: